CoderTechWeb/DesignPattern/README.md

 ## Prototype Registry (or Prototype Manager) Pattern:
 The Prototype Registry Pattern involves using a registry or manager to keep track of various prototypes.
 This registry provides a central place to store and retrieve prototype objects.
 Instead of creating and maintaining instances directly, clients can request instances from the registry.

+# Factory Pattern:

+The Factory Pattern provides an interface for creating objects in a super class but allows subclasses to alter the type of objects that will be created.
+It involves a single interface or abstract class with a method for creating objects, and multiple concrete classes that implement this interface to create different types of objects.

+# Abstract Factory Pattern:

+The Abstract Factory Pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+It involves multiple interfaces or abstract classes (one for each type of object), each with multiple concrete implementations.
+The concrete factories produce families of related objects.

+## When to use each

+Factory Pattern is suitable for creating a single type of object, while the Abstract Factory Pattern is suitable for creating families of related objects with multiple variations.
+The choice between them depends on the complexity and structure of the objects you need to create in your application.